Titles and Affiliations

 Impact

 The success of immunotherapy to treat breast cancer has been hampered by the ability of tumor cells to adapt and evade a person’s immune system.
-Researchers including Dr. Nancy Davidson are seeking ways to improve its use in breast cancer by specifically targeting a process used by tumors to help them survive an immune response.
+Researchers, including Dr. Nancy Davidson, are seeking ways to improve its use in breast cancer by specifically targeting a process used by tumors to help them survive an immune response.
 It has been shown that the protein nuclear factor erythroid-related factor 2 (NRF2) can help protect normal cells from damage.
 However, NRF2 can also protect cancer cells, allowing them to hide from the immune system and making immunotherapy less effective.
 In fact, Dr. Davidson and her colleagues have found that NRF2 is more active in breast cancer cells and is linked to worse outcomes for patients.
 Her team will explore ways to target NRF2 and make breast cancers more visible and vulnerable to the immune system.
-Dr. Davidson’s findings could lead to more effective treatments for patients with breast cancer, especially those who do not currently respond well to traditional therapies.
+Dr. Davidson’s findings could lead to more effective treatments for patients with breast cancer, especially those who have not benefited from traditional therapies.
 She not only strives to advance therapeutic options for breast cancer but also aims to uncover fundamental insights into the complex interplay between cancer biology and immune responses.

 What’s Next